cac-t-u-s/cac-t-u-s.github.io/pages/file-io.md

 > The functions `infile`, `outfile`, `tmpfile` all take a simple file name (and optionally type and list of directories) and generate a full pathname with it, using the location of the default input, output or temporary files defined in the "Files and Folders" preferences.
 >
 > <img src="file-io_img/file-in-out.png">

+> **Note:** `home-directory` is a useful utility that can be used to compose pathname, starting the user "home" folder.

 > #### File Chooser